 Dr. Cormican has found great satisfaction in the perspectives he’s gained from his local locum tenens placements.

-“My background is more surgical critical care, and most of the locums jobs I have done have been more medical critical care, particularly with COVID.
+“My background is more surgical critical care, and most of the locums jobs I have done have been more medical critical care.
 The surgical and medical world is totally different, and so seeing from that perspective has been pretty helpful.”

 “It’s definitely helped me see there are a million different ways to get to the right result.”